Talon125/talon125.github.io/README.md

     *   Music no longer mutes when the game gets unfocused.
 It instead gets quieter
     *   Made the Top/Lock/Block Out warning sounds not fade quieter after 2 seconds
     *   Gave the Top/Lock/Block Out warnings more urgent-looking effect
+    *   The collapse sound no longer plays if your stack doesn't fall
 *   Known Bugs
     <!-- *   Some S-Spin Minis are not detected for some reason.
 This exact bug is also in Tetr.JS Enhanced (another game from Dr Ocelot) -->
     <!-- *   When the board flips upside-down in Night Of Nights X, the animation is too slow -->